balena-io/balena-cli-advanced-masterclass/README.md

 enough with balena CLI to:

-* Switch between balena environments, as well as move devices between them as well as different Fleets
+* Switch between balena environments, as well as move devices between them as well as different fleets
 * Download, configure and provision device images using balena CLI
 * Modify environment and configuration variables, both Fleet and device based